Safe Man Safe Family

 Tania has qualified with a Bachelor Applied Science in Psychology from the Open Polytechnic and Post Grad Diploma of Science, Psychology major from Massey University and Post Grad Diploma of Health Science in Violence and Trauma with AUT.

 Phil has been happily married to his wife Rowena for 41 years.
 They have 6 daughters, one son and many moko.
 They are also specialist caregivers for Oranga Tamariki.
-He says “Over a 20-year period we have fostered over 240 children in our humble whare.”

 This should never be normal.